 Protocol: Recesses and Physical education will be similarly structured, limiting free play to ensure distancing.
 Activities such as jump rope, calisthenics, and exercise where students can conduct independently will be the standards.
 Teachers will clean doorknobs after each recess/PE.
 PE will be held outside when possible.
-Students will recess in separate areas of the campus.
-Play structures will not be in use.
+Students will recess in separate areas of the campus (Zone 1 and Zone 2).